772-528-5839 [email protected]

 The Florida Blue centipede can range from greyish blue to orange in color

-The Florida Blue Centipede is likely the only true centipede native to Florida.
+The Florida Blue Centipede is one of Florida’s most recognizable native centipedes.
 Unlike millipedes, centipedes are aggressive carnivores that eat insects, worms, snails, – essentially any other creature small enough for them to overpower and consume.
 They are nocturnal and prefer dark, moist areas.

 Microscopic view of a Florida Centipede